maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 - We *cannot* do `firstPerson == secondPerson` because they are different types
 - We *cannot* use type-conversion from `firstPerson` instance to `thirdPerson` because the fields have different order
 - We *cannot* use type-conversion from `firstPerson` instance to `fourthPerson` because the field names are different
-- We *cannot* use type-conversion from `firstPerson` instance to `fourthPerson` because not all columns match
+- We *cannot* use type-conversion from `firstPerson` instance to `fifthPerson` because not all columns match
 - With *Anonymous Structs*
-  - *Anonymous Structs are compatible with any other structs **as long as the fields of both structs have the same name, order, and types***
+  - *Anonymous Structs are compatible with any other structs*
+  - **But as long as the fields of both structs have the same name, order, and types**
   - Can be compared without type-conversion as well with the same rule

 ```go